kovidgoyal/kitty/docs/kittens/transfer.rst

 .. warning:: Using a password to bypass confirmation means any software running on the remote machine could potentially learn that password and use it to gain full access to your computer.
-Also anyone that can intercept the data stream between your computer and the remote machine can also learn this password.
-So use it only with secure connections to trusted computers.

 Delta transfers